Early Learning Centre

-The Early Learning Centre is comprised of the Pre-Kindergarten, Kindergarten and Pre-Primary students.
+The Early Learning Centre is comprised of Kindergarten and Pre-Primary students.
 There is mounting evidence from a broad research base in health, developmental psychology, neuroscience and education, of the importance of optimum family and community experiences for children during the earliest years of childhood and development.
 There is much evidence that these experiences establish a template that has the potential to play a significant role in later life.
 Early experiences and the quality of nurturing and cognitive stimulation which children receive in the first few years of schooling may have a big impact on their development and the course they choose to follow in life.
 We seek to partner with our families to establish an excellent, positive foundation of learning for our very young students.
-The program will follow the Australian Early Years Learning Framework.
-It is also very important to have Early Intervention strategies in place at the College, so that we can notify families of any concerns we may have about a student’s development and learning.
+The program will follow the Early Years Learning Framework.
 The Early Learning Centre students wear a different, more casual uniform than the Primary and Secondary students.
 This allows them to play and learn according to their age group’s abilities and needs.

 The Kindergarten Program is a gradual introduction to schooling in a fun, yet structured environment for children who have turned 4 years of age or are turning 4 before the 30th June of that year.
 In planning a ‘learning through play’ environment for this age group, we aim to take into account the developmental stages of these children.
 All children are encouraged to develop their strengths in a supportive environment.